 The Bottom Line

-Painting a stainless steel sink in your home isn’t tough, as you may have thought of.
+Painting a stainless steel sink in your home isn’t tough, as you may have thought.

-All you will need is patience, right tools and some time.
+All you will need is patience, the right tools, and some time.

 If you follow each step, I have mentioned above, precisely you can get the job done within no time.